cabarnes2020/photobook_v2/README.md

 # photobook_v2
-A revamped version of an incomplete web-app that was incomplete
+A revamped version of an previous incomplete web-app